-APU is committed to providing the highest level of methodological consultation, compliance support, and grant funding assistance to all full-time faculty.
+APU is committed to providing high levels of methodological consultation, compliance support, and grant funding assistance to all full-time faculty.
 The Office of Research and Grants (ORG) is the "one stop" for all things scholarly.
-ORG celebrates faculty scholarship, facilitating expert methodological consultation for quantitative, and mixed-method research designs.
-Additionally, ORG sponsors regular faculty consultations for colleagues interested in publishing a book.
-Finally, ORG provides regular workshops on topics including collaborative research, using archival data, and research design.
+ORG celebrates faculty scholarship, facilitating expert methodological consultation for quantitative and mixed-method research designs.
+Additionally, ORG sponsors regular faculty consultations for colleagues interested in publishing books or through other formats.
+Finally, ORG provides workshops and/or consultations on topics that include collaborative research, research design, quantitative and qualitative methodologies, external grant opportunities, and writing for external grants.
 Consultations can be arranged by contacting ORG directly at 626.815.2082.
-Details regarding workshops can be found on the Office of Research and Grants Training and Resources webpage.
+Additional information regarding these services can be found on the ORG Google Site.